dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-workflows.md

 - Saving custom state values to Dapr state stores
 - “Activity” callbacks that execute non-orchestration logic locally inside the workflow pod.

-## Workflow patterns

-Dapr workflows simplify complex, stateful coordination requirements in serverless applications.
-The following sections describe four application patterns that can benefit from Dapr workflows:

-### Function chaining

-In the function chaining pattern, multiple functions are called in succession on a single input, and the output of one function is passed as the input to the next function.
-With this pattern, you can create a sequence of operations that need to be performed on some data, such as filtering, transforming, and reducing.

-TODO: DIAGRAM?

-You can use Dapr workflows to implement the function chaining pattern concisely as shown in the following example.

-TODO: CODE EXAMPLE

-### Fan out/fan in

-In the fan out/fan in design pattern, you execute multiple tasks simultaneously across mulitple workers and wait for them to recombine.

-The fan out part of the pattern involves distributing the input data to multiple workers, each of which processes a portion of the data in parallel.

-The fan in part of the pattern involves recombining the results from the workers into a single output.

-TODO: DIAGRAM?

-This pattern can be implemented in a variety of ways, such as using message queues, channels, or async/await.
-The Dapr workflows extension handles this pattern with relatively simple code:

-TODO: CODE EXAMPLE

-### Async HTTP APIs

-In an asynchronous HTTP API pattern, you coordinate non-blocking requests and responses with external clients.
-This increases performance and scalability.
-One way to implement an asynchronous API is to use an event-driven architecture, where the server listens for incoming requests and triggers an event to handle each request as it comes in.
-Another way is to use asynchronous programming libraries or frameworks, which allow you to write non-blocking code using callbacks, promises, or async/await.

-TODO: DIAGRAM?

-Dapr workflows simplifies or even removing the code you need to write to interact with long-running function executions.

-TODO: CODE EXAMPLE

-### Monitor

-The monitor pattern is a flexible, recurring process in a workflow that coordinates the actions of multiple threads by controlling access to shared resources.
-Typically:

-1. The thread must first acquire the monitor.
-1. Once the thread has acquired the monitor, it can access the shared resource.
-1. The thread then releases the monitor.

-This ensures that only one thread can access the shared resource at a time, preventing synchronization issues.

-TODO: DIAGRAM?

-In a few lines of code, you can create multiple monitors that observe arbitrary endpoints.
-The following code implements a basic monitor:

-TODO: CODE EXAMPLE

 ## Next steps